Treggats/yokogao/docs/tutorial/part_1.md

 requests==2.9.1
 wheel==0.24.0
 ```

 Switch to the directory where you intend to create the project and run the command to start a project.

 ```
-django-admin startproject gitit
+$ django-admin startproject gitit
 ```

 This should give us the following directory structure

 ```
 .
 ├── gitit
 │   ├── __init__.py
 │   ├── settings.py
 │   ├── urls.py
 │   └── wsgi.py
 └── manage.py
 ```

 This is the basic directory structure of a Django project with no apps.
 We shall now proceed to create directories for our static files and the templates.

 ```
-cd gitit
+$ cd gitit
-mkdir static templates
+$ mkdir static templates
-mkdir static/js static/css
+$ mkdir static/js static/css
 ```

 It now time to run our server just to ensure that everything is fine.

 ```
-python manage.py runserver
+$ python manage.py runserver
 ```
-It should run fine, but we need to run migrations to assuage the server gods so run the migrate command
+It should run fine, but we need to run migrations to assuage the server gods, so run the migrate command

 ```
-python manage.py migrate
+$ python manage.py migrate
 ```

 ## Let's create the app

 Great, now time to create the app.
-We shall call it ```yokogao``` the Japanese word for profile of a face as seen from the side.
+We shall call it `yokogao` the Japanese word for profile of a face as seen from the side.
 This may need clarification :)

 ```
-python manage.py startapp yokogao
+$ python manage.py startapp yokogao
 ```

 Our structure should now have changed to this:

 ```
 .
 ├── db.sqlite3
 ├── gitit
 │   ├── __init__.py
 │   ├── __init__.pyc
 │   ├── settings.py
 │   ├── settings.pyc
 │   ├── urls.py
 │   ├── wsgi.py
 │   └── wsgi.pyc
 ├── manage.py
 ├── static
 │   ├── css
 │   └── js
 ├── templates
 └── yokogao
     ├── __init__.py
     ├── admin.py
     ├── migrations
     │   └── __init__.py
     ├── models.py
     ├── tests.py
     └── views.py